PointPCA: Point Cloud Objective Quality Assessment Using PCA-Based Descriptors: Results

-In Figure~\ref{fig:featsGeo}, the PLCC and SROCC of every statistical feature is illustrated in the form of bars, grouped per geometric descriptor, against subjectively annotated datasets.
-It can be noticed that the prediction accuracy of the proposed features is generally high, reaching a different performance plateau per dataset.
-We observe that, for a given descriptor, one statistical function might perform better than the other in one dataset, whereas the other might be superior in the rest.
-For instance, for $d^{g}_{1}$, the standard deviation exhibits higher accuracy in D1 and D2 with respect to the mean, with the opposite being true for D3.
-However, the differences remain limited.
-It is also remarked that there is no particular statistical feature performing poorly, or excelling consistently across all datasets.
+In Figure~\ref{fig:predPerf}, the \acrshort{plcc} and \acrshort{srocc} of every predictor are illustrated in the form of bars grouped per descriptor, against subjectively annotated datasets.
+It can be noticed that the prediction accuracy of the proposed predictors is reaching a different performance plateau per dataset; in particular, we observe high performance for D1 and D2, whilst substantially lower for D3.
+This can be explained by the different distortion characteristics of each dataset.
+Specifically, geometric-only and textural-only predictors cannot accurately capture combinations of different geometric and textural degradation levels (e.g., D3), whereas better trends are expected when the level of degradation in both geometry and texture is amplified simultaneously (e.g., D1 and D2).